Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Enumeration of definite genera for Z -lattices

-A way to bypass these complexity matters is to add randomisation.
-We iteratively proceed as follows: we choose a random isometry class among those already visited in $C(g)$, a random prime number $p$ not dividing $2\text{det}(L)$ and we collect a large sample $N >> 0$ of random elements in $\mathcal{L}_{p,n}$ to construct neighbour lattices in $\text{Kne}_p(g)$ from the isotropic lines among them.
+A way to bypass the complexity matters enunciated in the previous section, is to add randomisation.
+We iteratively proceed as follows: we choose a random isometry class among those already visited in $C(g)$, a random prime number $p$ not dividing $\text{det}(L)$ and we collect a large sample $N >> 0$ of random elements in $\mathcal{L}_{p,n}$ to construct neighbour lattices in $\text{Kne}_p(g)$ from the isotropic lines among them.
 Selecting different prime numbers allow us to enumerate $C(g)$ by finding neighbour lattices in different neighbour graphs in parallel.
 This can help if some lattices are connected by fewer edges in $\text{Kne}_p(g)$ than in $\text{Kne}_q(g)$ for different primes $p$ and $q$.
-The enumeration of genera using Kneser's neighbour method has been implemented on the CAS Hecke \cite{nemo} and we adapt this code with the random search just mentioned.
+The enumeration of genera using Kneser's neighbour method has been implemented on Hecke \cite{nemo} and we adapt this code with the random search just mentioned.

 A final issue one can face with this randomised algorithm is that random walks in $\text{Kne}_p(g)$ can eventually lead to vain iterations.
 In this case, there might be only a little number of nodes which have not been visited yet and the probability to find them via random construction of neighbour lattices is low.
 This is the case, for instance, for isometry classes of lattices with relatively small weight: their isometry group has big cardinality and therefore, there are few edges connecting to the corresponding node in $\text{Kne}_p(g)$ for all small primes $p$.
 It is possible, at this stage, to complete the enumeration of $C(g)$ by hand.
 To do so, let $C_{al}(g)$ be the list of representatives of isometry classes in $g$ which have been already computed, and let